borntofrappe/borntofrappe/src/blog/a-remarkable-introduction-to-asts.md

 We could just mock the tree directly and see the change take place immediately, but let's try to implement one feature, no matter how trivial.

-The goal is to take the first letter of the first paragraph following the main heading and wrap it in a `<strong>` element.
+The goal is to take the first letter of the first paragraph following the main heading and wrap it in a `<b>` element.
+Normally, you'd rely on CSS to style the specific character, but the tag works to provide immediate feedback.

 ```js
 const remarkFirstLetter = () => (tree) => {};